 Given this incredible amount of information, one cannot help but feel somewhat overwhelmed.
 Yet, the amount of information available can also be seen as a unique and unprecedented opportunity.

-When discussing some of his scientific breakthroughs in a letter to his friend, legendary scientist Isaac Newton stated, "If I have seen further it is by standing on the shoulders of giants."
-(Newton, Sir Isaac) In this statement, Newton meant that his own breakthroughs were only possible because he read about the breakthroughs of others and built off of their research.
+When discussing some of his scientific breakthroughs in a letter to his friend, legendary scientist Isaac Newton wrote, "If I have seen further it is by standing on the shoulders of giants."
+(Newton, Sir Isaac) In this statement, Newton meant that his own breakthroughs were only possible because he read about the breakthroughs of others and built on their research.
 Yet, imagine if Newton had been exposed to all the information available today.
 How much more could he have discovered?
 How much further could he have seen?

-Similarly, imagine the possibilities, if both individuals and society learned to harness and make use of the incredible amount of information and knowledge available to them.
+Similarly, imagine the possibilities if both individuals and society learned to harness and make use of the incredible amount of information and knowledge available to them.
 While we might not all have the mind of Isaac Newton, the ability to utilize this information can have a tremendous benefit on our lives, allowing us to make better decisions, discover more, and see farther.
 This ability to utilize information effectively is known as 'information literacy'.
-Click on the next button to learn more about this important concept. . .
+Click on the next button to learn more about this important concept.

 Goldsborough, R. (2009).
 Battling Information Overload in the Information Age.
 Tech Directions, 68(9), 13.

-Newton, sir Isaac.
+Newton, Sir Isaac.
 (2011).
 In Chambers biographical dictionary.
 Retrieved from http://libproxy.gc.maricopa.edu/login?url=http://search.credoreference.com/content/entry/chambbd/newton_sir_isaac/1